 - producing too much body oil

-- buildup of the p. acnes bacteria (propionibacterium acnes) on the skin
+- the buildup of the Propionibacterium acnes bacteria on the skin

 - irritation of the hair follicles when dead skins cells don’t shed on a regular basis

 - undergoing hormonal changes that cause an increase in oil production during the teen years, during menstruation, or while taking birth control pills

 - taking certain drugs, such as corticosteroids, lithium, or androgens